A multishift, multipole rational QZ method with aggressive early deflation

 \section{Conclusion and future work}

 In this paper we have generalized the rational QZ method from Hessenberg to block Hessenberg pencils.
 This allows for the use of complex conjugate shifts and poles in real arithmetic.
-Numerical considerations have shown that medium to large multiplicities are unfavorable due to inherent inaccuracies and an increasing computational complexity.
-In the spirit of recent developments for the QR \cite{Braman2002, Braman2002a} and QZ \cite{Kagstrom2007} methods, this urged us to use small shift and pole multiplicities, but they can be tightly-packed together.
-This approach maintains accurate shifts and poles in combination with level 3 BLAS performance.
+In the spirit of recent developments we used small shift and pole multiplicities, packed optimally together.
 We also implemented the aggressive early deflation strategy for block Hessenberg pencils.
-Numerical experiments indicated that this combination leads to an efficient algorithm for the generalized eigenvalue problem that can outperform LAPACK \cite{lapack} in terms of speed, accuracy, and time complexity.
+Numerical experiments indicated that this combination leads to an efficient algorithm for the generalized eigenvalue problem that is competitive with state of the art implementations.

-In a future update of \texttt{libRQZ}, we plan to include the option to use \emph{bidirectional} RQZ sweeps that actively chase poles from the bottom-right of the pencil to the upper-left side in parallel to chasing shifts from the upper-left to the bottom-right side of the pencil.
-Bidirectional chasing can, for a large part, be performed independently in both directions.
-It is hence an excellent opportunity for shared-memory parallelization.
-On the theoretical side, a further investigation of shift and pole selection strategies that stimulate interior deflations would be an interesting undertaking.
+Important directions for future research include an efficient reduction to Hessenberg, Hessenberg form and investigating whether it is possible to streamline the swapping procedure so that only a single, particular swap, e.g. $2\times 2$ with $1\times 1$ would be used.
+This would simplify the code and create an additional speed up.